RyosukeHonda/PID-Control/README.md

 One last note here: regardless of the IDE used, every submitted project must still be compilable with cmake and make./

+## Effect of P,I,D conponents
+P(Proportional gain): decrease the value of CTE(Cross Track Error) drastically.
+When the value of P is low, the car drives zigzag with high amount of steering angle (big overshoot), but the sign of steering angle doesn't change quickly (from + to - or - to +).
+When the value of P is high, the car also drives zigzag but in this case the overshoot is small.
+The sign of steering angle changes very quickly.
+When the P value is too high, the car will spin and can't drive on the right track.

+I(Integral gain): decreases the value of the lane offset.
+When the value of I is low, the offset will converge to 0 but very slowly (takes too much time to converge).
+In this simulator the car tends to drive on the right side of the road a bit when I is equal to 0.
+When the value of I is high, normal controller fluctuations will be exaggerated and the car easily drives off the track.

+D(Differential gain): respond to the angle change(lower the steering value).
+When the value of D is small which means the steering angle doesn't change so much because of differential gain, the car tends to drive zigzag (Underdamped).
+When the value of D is high, the car doesn't drive with oscillating, but it takes long time to correct for the offset properly(Overdamped).